Geisinger’s Aalpen Patel on Using AI for medical diagnosis to Reduce Diagnosis time

 Dr. Aalpen Patel: So if you were to take out the legal impediments and so on, as well as competitive advantages I think it would just to work to think about patients and then you can remove all those barriers and say let’s aggregate all the data, learn from the data, so that every single person in the United States and even the world can be helped with this kind of data aggregation and learning from it, so yes I think that certainly can be done and it should be done, with the current infrastructure, with the current laws in place, data transfers and data aggregation is going to be difficult because there are silos.

 Harry Glorikian: Well I guess what I’m thinking is do you really need everybody to come into the ivory tower?
 Can you do some of this work in a remote location depending on what the imaging modality is?
-I mean some of the modalities we’re talking about are big iron where you’ve got to have it installed in a location like yours but ultrasound imaging or these other modalities that might be more portable, that are backed by AI, do you see that that model is the same or do you see it being morphed in some way?
+I mean some of the modalities we’re talking about are big iron where you’ve got to have it installed in a location like yours but ultrasound imaging or these other modalities that might be more portable, that are backed by AI for medical diagnosis, do you see that that model is the same or do you see it being morphed in some way?

 Dr. Aalpen Patel: So, I think it will be morphed, if there are health care companies that are taking a couple of approaches.
 So bear with me for a second, I’m going to talk about how we acquire data and then how to use the data, so one of the companies has ways of providing remote scanning for patients, that means that if you don’t have a very highly skilled population in a rural area, you can scan a patient from a remote the command center using the local technology and then upload that data to the cloud for interpretation elsewhere.
 So, in a similar fashion, you should be able to upload the data and be able to be looked at not only by machine but if you need to then by humans and almost democratize the availability of these resources.